TA Consultation and Coaching: Child Care Health Consultant (CCHC)

 • Training for child care providers: Training for DCDEE credit hours provided on health and safety education related topics and coordination of CEU opportunities.

-• North Carolina CCHC Health and Safety Assessment and Encounter Tool: The NC Child Care Health and Safety Assessment and Encounter Tool will be used to conduct classroom-based assessments to develop a quality improvement plan, informing technical assistance and training.
+• North Carolina CCHC Health and Safety Assessment and Encounter Tool (NC HSAET): A Child Care Health Consultant (CCHC) will use the North Carolina Child Care Health and Safety Assessment and Encounter Tool (NC HSAET) to enter all consultation and coaching with early care and education programs as encounters and conduct assessments in classrooms or other ECE areas (for example, kitchen or outdoor learning environment) and develop a quality improvement plan, informing technical assistance and training.
 Documentation is maintained for all technical assistance and training.

 • Child Care Health Consultant (CCHC): A CCHC is a health professional who works in partnership with early educators and child care facility staff to promote healthy and safe environments for children in child care.
 CCHCs provide training and technical assistance to childcare providers and assess child care environments and practices in the following health and safety areas: